rahmansahinler1/simple_rag_pipeline/README.md

 - LLAMA2:7B (use this command: ollama pull llama2:7b)
 - CUDA (A gpu > gtx 1650, if you've never used cuda follow this steps: https://developer.nvidia.com/cuda-downloads?target_os=Linux&target_arch=x86_64&Distribution=WSL-Ubuntu&target_version=2.0&target_type=runfile_local, you can track down you gpu activitiy with following command on terminal: watch -n 1 nvidia-smi)

+!
+You can also use windows or mac environment.
+You just need to change the steps accordingly.

 # Libraries
-You can install the necessary libraries with: pip install -r requirements.txt !
+You can install the necessary libraries with: pip install -r requirements.txt

+!
 I highly suggest to use virtual environment

 !
 Pytorch is just used to check GPU availability.
 If you have limited space you can delete it from the requirements.txt